Mosulvet/Specula-Principum/README.md

 #Dir Structure
 SP_for_1.1 --> main mod
 SP_compat_trade_override --> load this after Improved Trade.
-Required, else some goods will be overly scare.
+Required, else some goods will be overly scare, some overly abudnant.
-SP_Great_Bullion_Fam --> adjusted version of mod of the same name.
+SP_Great_Bullion_Fam --> TODO - remove. adjusted version of mod of the same name.
-SP_land_value_local_gov --> adds access to 2 additional local governors for high land value countries.
+SP_land_value_local_gov --> TODO - remove. adds access to 2 additional local governors for high land value countries.
 SP_EuroNavy_Extended --> compat mod for EN, and adds earlier access two new Maghrebi ships, the early and late xebec.